Novedh/brain-buffs/application/README.md

 # What is `devenv shell` command

-The `devenv shell` is the framework that intialize our developer environment `devenv`.
+The `devenv shell` is the command that intialize our developer environment `devenv`.
+The developer environment is the nix-based development environment which is isolated from the global system.

 # What is `devenv up` command

 The `devenv up` starts processes required for development.
-It could start up a full development stack such as databases, web servers, backend services.
+It could start up a full development stack such as databases, web servers, backend services on the isolated environment NixOS, where all the required software and libraries installed.

 # What is nix

 Nix is part of the Nix package manager to create isolated development environments.
 Anyone using the same configuration of nix will have the same setup across different machines.
-The nix-shell and devenv shell are similar here because it is to set up the isolated development environment.
+The `devenv` is just a intuitive interface to use nix conveniently to set up the isolated development environment.
 We use `devenv shell` here because nix is tightly controlled and difficult to use.